L91519/TIL/Android/Retrofit.md

 This is a open source which helps us in http parsing.

 Actually I was only focusing on Aquery because this also can handle http connection and even easier...
-XD
+XD but very soon I realized that retrofit is really necessary.

-And Retrofit depends on OkHttp so though there isn't slient abstaction, we can still make client by using OkHttp Client.
+Retrofit depends on OkHttp so though there isn't slient abstaction, we can still make client by using OkHttp Client.

 I really didn't wanted to know more about Retrofit but I had to if I wanted to make my project in better way and I'll list down some reasons.

 + Easier to handle errors.
+(In Aquery, certain error are not able to catch : 수정 예정)
 + Get data and use parsing library to handle it in the way that request is up to.
 + When done connecting with server, request will be sent in the way that server is parsing to android.
 + Http connection must be systemetically handled about whether network connection to server is on or not, and this open source handles this problem.